Keynotes, sessions with industry professionals and educators, networking events This is your chance to brush up on the latest Biomed trends!

 Mark’s fourth book, How Hacks Happen, presents two personas.
 The evil persona wants to victimize you through phishing, installing keystroke loggers and holding data for ransom.
 The good persona shows how to protect yourself, how hackers cover their tracks and how to make hacking you so time intensive hackers will give up and pursue other targets.
 His presentation How Hacks Happen via Ransomware (and how to protect yourself) helps you prepare for and recover after the inevitable ransomware infection.

 Mark is the CISO at Cyber Safety Net.
 He holds CompTIA’s Pentest+, Microsoft’s MCSE, Payment Card Industry’s Qualified Integrator and Reseller and EC-Council’s Certified Ethical Hacker certifications.
-He is a KnowBe4 partner, ConnectWise partner, Sophos partner, national cybersecurity speaker and Dale Carnegie graduate.
+He is a KnowBe4 partner, ConnectWise partner, Sophos partner, national cybersecurity trainer and Dale Carnegie graduate.
 He lives with his wife of 22 years and dog near Sacramento.

 Marlene Davis is the Clinical Systems Engineering (CSE) Manager under Clinical Technology Management.
 Marlene has immediate oversight of the SCAL, Hawaii, Colorado and Washington CSE group.
 Within her markets, she has direct oversight to deliver on the capital equipment lifecycle planning (TCG) as well as support for the NFS capital program.
 She represents Clinical Technology on numerous NPC Sourcing and Standards Teams to provide technology assessment, and technical expertise for system implementation and service.